Salt & Wind Travel

 Sunset Is Great, Too

-Traditionally, people go for sunrise at Haleakalā National Park as it is a sacred time in Hawaiian culture.
-However, remember that the sunset is also gorgeous (and doesn’t require a reservation), so you could go there if you don’t grab a sunrise reservation.
+Traditionally, people visit Haleakalā National Park for sunrise, a sacred time in Hawaiian culture.
+However, remember that the sunset is also gorgeous (and doesn’t require a reservation), so you could go there if you can’t snag a sunrise reservation.

-You’ll likely be starving once you finally leave the park, so stop in the historic town of Makawao on your way down.
-Head to T Komoda Store & Bakery, if you want to treat yourself—as in, have what is argued to be the best malasada on Maui.
+You’ll likely be starving once you finally leave the park, so stop in the historic plantation-era town of Makawao on your way down.
+If you want to treat yourself, head to T Komoda Store & Bakery, where you can have what is argued to be the best malasada on Maui.

 Frequently Asked Questions About Sunrise At Haleakala